Keyboard technology: Metal contact

 At rest, the metal contacts inside of the switch are held apart.
 As the switch is pressed down, the contacts are held together to conduct current for actuation.
 Many switch designs use gold for contact material to prolong the lifetime of the switch by preventing switch failure from oxidization.
 Most designs use a metal leaf, where the movable contact is a leaf spring.

-A major producer of discrete metal contact switches is Cherry, who has manufactured the Cherry MX family of switches since the 1980s.
+A major producer of discrete metal contact switches is Cherry, which has manufactured the Cherry MX family of switches since the 1980s.
 Cherry's color-coding system of categorizing switches has been imitated by other switch manufacturers, such as Gateron and Kailh among many others.

 Keyboards which utilize this technology are commonly referred to as "mechanical keyboards", but there is not a universally agreed-upon clear-cut definition for this term.

-Since mid-2000s, mechanical keyboards are used by gamers and professionals again.
+Since the mid-2000s, mechanical keyboards are used by gamers and professionals again.
+Specialized types exist for laptops and thin keyboards.

 Hot-swappable keyboard

 Hot-swappable keyboards are keyboards in which switches can be pulled out and replaced without requiring the typical solder connection.
-Instead of the switch pins being directly soldered to the keyboard's PCB, hot-swap sockets are instead soldered on.
+Instead of the switch pins being directly soldered to the keyboard's printed circuit board (PCB), hot-swap sockets are instead soldered on.
 Hot-swap sockets can allow users to change different switches out of the keyboard without having the tools or knowledge required to solder.